-The University Court having considered in 2002 the Guide for Members of Governing Bodies of SHEFC Institutions and Good Practice Benchmarks affirmed its principles.
+The University Court having considered in 2005 the Guide for Members of Higher Education Governing Bodies in the UK affirmed its principles and confirmed that the University's practices were consistent with the provision of the Governance Code of Practice.
 Court adopted the Guide as an integral part of Court's Policies and Procedures as set out in the University Court Handbook.
 Court confirmed the University's conformity to the benchmarks within the parameters set by the University of Paisley (Scotland) Order in Council 1993.

-Court Membership as at 31 July 2004
+Court Membership as at 31 July 2005